Clemens Stadium: Renovation and renaming

-With a large gift from Saint John's alumnus William E. and Virginia Clemens, Saint John's Stadium received a significant renovation in 1997.
+With a large gift from Saint John's alumnus William E. Clemens and his wife, Virginia, Saint John's Stadium received a significant renovation in 1997.

 The southeast and southwest hills were excavated for a regulation-sized eight-lane track.
-The wood bleachers on the east side were replaced with new metal bleachers.
+The wood bleachers on the east side were replaced by new metal bleachers.
 A new concrete grandstand was built with both bench seats and reserved chair seats.
-The press box, concession stands and restroom facilities were also reconstructed.
+The press box, concession stands, and restroom facilities were also reconstructed.
 The seating capacity grew to 5,500.

 In addition to the renovations, the open north end of the horseshoe was closed off in 1997 with the addition of the McNeely Spectrum fieldhouse.

-In honor of the Clemens gift, Saint John’s Stadium was renamed Clemens Stadium.
+In honor of the Clemenses' gift, the stadium was renamed Clemens Stadium.

 Recent improvements

-Starting in 2002, Clemens Stadium has gone through significant improvements.
+Since 2002, Clemens Stadium has undergone significant improvements.

 SprinTurf

 In 2002 the grass field was replaced with SprinTurf to cut down on chemicals and water used to maintain the grass field, and to help prevent student-athlete injuries as a result from wet and muddy fields.